Left Ventricular Aneurysm Treatment in Ahmedabad

 • Elderly, diabetic, and comorbid patients

 Indications for Left Ventricular (L.V.)
-Aneurysm Surgery
+Aneurysm Treatment

 Left ventricular aneurysm surgery is performed to treat a weakened or bulging area of the left ventricle, most commonly following a myocardial infarction.
 Surgical intervention aims to improve heart function, reduce complications, and enhance patient survival and quality of life.